-12 Four districts in Luang Prabang, three districts in Champassak, three districts in Bokeo and five districts in Phongsaly.
+&lt;sup>12 Four districts in Luang Prabang, three districts in Champassak, three districts in Bokeo and five districts in Phongsaly.
 The total number of village banks promoted by CODI in Vientiane Capital and in four provinces is 471, among them 122 with more than 200 million Kip in savings.
-(Kanthone 2010)

-13 In the case of GTZ, the 47% includes a substantial subsidy as an incentive to save.
+(Kanthone 2010) In the case of GTZ the 47% includes a substantial subsidy as an incentive to save.

-14 ADB is now worried about the banking sector's inflated growth not being matched by corresponding growth in the real economy, as this poses a threat to bank reforms.
+&lt;sup>14 ADB is now worried about inflated growth of the banking sector not matched by corresponding growth of the real economy, which poses a threat to the reforms of the banks.

-the policy framework for the transformation of MFIs into regulated institutions and on strengthening such institutions as a poverty reduction mechanism.
-ADB has completed its regulation project, which included the preparation of three regulations together with the related chart of accounts, and the creation and strengthening of the Microfinance Division in BOL.
-In the ongoing Catalyzing Microfinance for the Poor project, ADB started by strengthening a selected number of the total of 11 MFIs that were already in existence.
-In a second phase, it now supports 18 out of 27 MFIs: 11 licensed as SCUs, 5 licensed as DTMFIs and 8 registered as NDTMFIs.
-The two main instruments of support are capacity-building and the provision of matching grants.
-Capacity-building includes the development of training materials for the Laotian context; a train-the-trainers course in business planning; a course on awareness-raising, accounting and delinquency management using CGAP training materials; and accounting training with MFC.
+supports 18 out of 27 MFIs: 11 licensed as SCUs, 5 licensed as DTMFIs and 8 registered as NDTMFIs.
+The two main instruments of support are capacity building and the provision of matching grants.
+Capacity building includes the development of training materials for the Laotian context; training of trainers in business planning; a course on awareness raising, accounting and delinquency management using CGAP training materials; and accounting training with MFC.
 Matching equity grants between \$3,000 and \$50,000 per MFI are provided, mostly in 3 tranches over a three-year period, but not more than \$25,000 per year.
 The MFIs' own contribution comprises equity and savings.
 So far ADB found that the absorptive capacity for matching grants is greatest among profit-oriented DTMFIs funded by private shareholders.
 But overall the capacity of the selected MFIs to mobilize own resources was found to be limited; perhaps only about half of the \$800,000 earmarked for matching grants may in fact be invested.
-In 2009 ADB also examined the feasibility of an apex microfinance fund, concluding that, given the small number and scale of qualified regulated MFIs, there would be no scope for such an apex institution within the next five years.15
+In 2009 ADB also examined the feasibility of an apex microfinance fund.
+It concluded that, given the small number and scale of qualified regulated MFIs, there would be no scope for such an apex institution within the next five years.

 ILO.
-ILO and the Stone Family Foundation provide technical assistance through LCSDPA to a total of 139 village banks in four provinces; in addition, 80 village banks have received seed capital.
-The project started in 2003 with SME training and a revolving fund concept.
-In 2004 it adopted the FIAM approach of savings-based village banks.
-ILO has developed training materials in English and Lao that are adapted to the Laotian context.
-Two books have been published under the title Village Banking in Lao PDR (2008), one a Handbook for Village Bank Management Committees and Support Organizations, the other a Ledger Guide.
-The village banks are assisted and monitored by the Lao Community Sustainable Development Promotion Association (LCSDPA), a FIAM's successor organization.
+In five provinces ILO and the Stone Family Foundation provide technical assistance through LCSDPA to a total of 139 village banks in four provinces; in addition 80 village banks have received seed capital.
+The project started in 2003 with SME training and a revolving fund concept; in 2004 it adopted the FIAM approach of savings-based village banks.
+ILO has developed training materials in English and Lao adapted to the Laotian context.
+Two books have been published under the title Village Banking in Lao PDR (2008), one a Handbook for Village Bank Management Committees and Support Organizations, the other one a Ledger Guide.
+The village banks are assisted and monitored by the Lao Community Sustainable Development Promotion Association (LCSDPA), a successor organization of FIAM.
 LCSDPA plans to establish a network system in all four provinces similar to the one in Vientiane Capital, but ILO has been reluctant to support this.
-Instead, ILO will now focus on transforming a select number of village banks into regulated and licensed institutions.
-Applying BOL regulatory criteria, ILO found that 13 village banks would qualify as SCUs, two as DTMFIs and one as either SCU or DTMFI.
+Instead, ILO will now focus on the transformation of a select number of village banks into regulated and licensed institutions.
+Applying the criteria of the BOL regulation ILO found that 13 village banks would qualify as SCUs, two as DTMFIs and one as either SCU or DTMFI.
 We may assume that the remaining 123 would have to be registered as NDTMFIs.
-Piloting is to start in six villages.
+Piloting starts in six villages, (Appendix 1)